LaetitiaConstant/vinted-front/README.md

 This site requires some improvements :

 - Responsive design
-- Modify an ad or a user account
+- Modify and Delete an ad
-- Delete an ad or a user account
+- Modify and Delete user account

 &nbsp;